 Prior to joining the firm, Kendall interned for Judge Kermit Lipez, in Portland, Maine, and Judge Juan Torrella, in Boston, Massachusetts, both of the U.S. Court of Appeals for the First Circuit.
 A former All-American Swimmer at Amherst College, Kendall remains actively involved in the swimming community and sits on the USA Swimming National Board of Review.

-- Represents religious institution investigating and resolving allegations of historical misconduct.
+- Represents religious institutions investigating and resolving allegations of historical misconduct.

-- Advises board of private school regarding allegations of faculty misconduct.
+- Advises private school Boards regarding allegations of faculty misconduct.

 - Conducted investigations into investment management firms’ allegations of workplace harassment.